tnqiang/Unity_ListView/README.md

 This is a ListView solution for Unity’s new UI(uGUI) system.
 This solution provides following conveniences:

--Attach scrollview related components automatically -Resize scrollview length as desired automatically -Reuse list items gameobject
+- Attach scrollview related components automatically
+- Resize scrollview length as desired automatically
+- Reuse list items gameobject
--Easy use
+- Easy use

 ##Usage